Maybe you should start logging in those running miles to prevent a need in older age for a total knee replacement surgery.

 Two inflammation markers, GM-CSF and IL-15, were extracted from the synovial fluid of knees in the healthy study participants who were women and men 18 to 35 years old.

-Seeley and Dr. Eric Robinson of Intermountain Healthcare measured these markers before and after the participants went running for 30 minutes.
+These markers were measured before and after the participants went running for 30 minutes.

 After the running, the inflammatory markers were lower in concentration.
 When these chemicals were extracted prior to and after a non-running-related activity, their levels stayed about the same.